 SAT and ACT Policy

 Gonzaga University would like students to provide all results from every administration of the SAT and/or ACT taken.
-Gonzaga will use the best scores for the students from separate exams.
-The University also uses the scores as a way to communicate early about specific programs of interest, scholarship opportunities and to give admission guidance.
+Gonzaga will combine students' best individual section scores from separate exams.
+The University also uses the scores as a way to communicate early about specific programs of interest, scholarship opportunities, and to give admission guidance.

-We will accept all sections of the new SAT as it is provided, but will not universally use the new Written portion until further studies are done which examine the success of under-represented college-bound groups.
-However, our office will utilize the Written score in admission cases where more information specific to writing ability would be helpful in decision making.
+We will accept all sections of the SAT as it is provided, but will not universally use the new Written portion until further studies are done to examine the success of under-represented college-bound groups.
+However, our office will use the Written score in admission cases where more information specific to writing ability would be helpful in decision making.

-We will not require the Written Section of the ACT until further testing is done.In 2012, the incoming freshman class had average ACT composite scores of 27 and SAT (CR + M) scores of 1202.
+We will also not require the Written Section of the ACT until further testing is done.In 2013, the incoming freshman class had average ACT composite score of 26.8 and SAT (CR + M) score of 1200.